cjw296/carthorse/README.rst

 ``file``
   This will extract the version from a specified file.
 By default, this will be the stripped contents of the whole file, but a pattern can be specified.
 This can be useful to extract the version from a ``setup.py`` without executing it.
-The config would that would be:
+The config for that would be:

   .. code-block:: toml